gameworkers/zine-gdc-2019/copy-src/07-unionfaqs-get-indie.md

 studio**, and they're the ones who get to cash in on all the work that was put into it when it gets bought out.
 When that happens, usually all you get as a worker is a change of bosses.
 Notoriously, Notch sold Mojang to Microsoft for
-$2.5 billion and became enormously wealthy for it, while his employees merely got to keep their jobs.
+$2.5 billion and became enormously wealthy for it, while his employees received nothing.
 (Microsoft would later offer a comparatively tiny
 $300,000 — that's a whole $0.0003 billion, folks — incentive to workers, but
 only if they agreed to remain Microsoft employees for another six months.)